MaryImarenezor/SQL-Music-Tour-API/README.md

     http://localhost:3000/bands - all of the data from the "bands" table.
-Base URL for the bands_controller and Band model http://localhost:3000/bands:id - used to select, update, delete, and create a specific band with an ID
+Base URL for the bands_controller and Band model http://localhost:3000/bands:id - used to select, update, delete, and create a specific band with an ID http://localhost:3000/bands?name=bandname - used to find a band with a spesific band name